magv/hepware/README.md

     export PATH=/path/to/hepware/bin:$PATH

 Similarly, to use the libraries you'll need to add `-I/path/to/hepware/include` flag to your C compiler options and `-L/path/to/hepware/lib` flag to your linker options.
-How to do this depends on the software you are trying to compile.
+How to do this depends on the software you are trying to compile, but adding those to `CFLAGS` and `LDFLAGS` respectively should work most of the time.

+To automate the manipulation of the environment variables, please try the included `hepware-env` script, like this:

+    eval `/path/to/hepware/hepware-env`

 ## What is required?